upf-gti/SignON-realizer/docs/InstructionsBML.md

     mainBend: "hooked", // bend applied to selected fingers from the default handshapes.
 Basic handshapes and ThumbCombination handshapes behave differently.
 Value from the bend table
     secondMainBend: "hooked", // mainbend applied to secondHandshape
-    bend1: "099", // overrides any other bend applied for this handshape for this finger.
-Number indicates which finger.
+    bend1: "099", // overrides any other bend applied for this handshape for this finger. bend1=thumb, bend2=index, and so on.
 The value is one from the bend table
     mainSplay: 0.5, // number [-1,1].
-Separates laterally fingers 2,3,4,5.
+Separates laterally fingers 2,4,5.
 Splay diminishes the more the finger is bent
     splay1: 0.5, // number [-1,1].
 Sepparates laterally the specified finger.
-Splay diminishes the finger is bent
+Splay diminishes the finger is bent. splay1=thumb, splay2=index, and so on
     shift: false,
 }